firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 He caught the door to keep from tumbling backward and laughed, too loudly.
 "If I told your mom—"

 I threw the car door open into him.
 He stumbled backwards.
 My heart pounded so loudly in my chest that I was afraid to speak in case I just started screaming.
-I managed to choke out, "if you tell her anything, I'll tell her what you did in May."
+I managed to choke out, "If you tell her anything, I'll tell her what you did in May."

 "What _I_ did?
 Don't you mean what _we_ did?
 Or are you gonna act like you weren't into it?"